causal-agent/programble.github.io/_posts/2014-12-05-days-in-month-formula.md

 In other words, the challenge was this: find a function <var>f</var>, such that
 <var>f(x)</var> is equal to the number of days in month <var>x</var>,
 represented by the integers 1 through 12.
-Or, as a table of values:^1
+Or, as a table of values:[^1]

+[^1]: Naturally, I didn't feel like using any of the mnemonics, so I looked
+      this table up on the Internet.

 <table class="tov">
   <tr>